SciTools/iris/docs/iris/src/whitepapers/change_management.rst

 effectively a change to the 'default behaviour' of a specific usage.
-Although this seems similar to adding a keyword, the cases where the new behaviour operates and where it does not are not distinguishable by a different code syntax, which makes this somewhat dangerous.
+Although this seems similar to adding a keyword, the cases where the new behaviour operates and where it does not are not distinguishable by a different code usage, which makes this somewhat dangerous.
 We do use this type of change, but any behaviour 'mode' controls of this sort are usually added as part of the :class:`iris.Future` definition.
 See :ref:`Usage of iris.FUTURE <iris_future_usage>`, below.